raphidoc/sear/README.md

 Along it's development the idea come that it could be more, something like a platform to manage and process ocean optic data coming from any numbers of instruments and platform.
 This could be achieve by defining the architecture common to all ocean optic projects, the specifics of each instrument and platform and the method to be applied upon them.
 It would improve the efficiency of the analysts and give a solution to common problems faced with data management, processing and quality control.

+To see a demonstration video of the software, click on the following picture:
 [![demo video](https://img.youtube.com/vi/zmpS2CwAwqY/0.jpg)](https://www.youtube.com/watch?v=zmpS2CwAwqY)

 ## Features

 ### Settings

 * Choose spectral resolution for HOCR output.
 * Enter custom values for HOCR positions in water, distance from the surface and distance between the instruments.
+* Settings are automatically saved to the application SQLite backend (different from the database backend)

+{::comment}
-*TODO* user input instruments position with serial number (sn) and instrument type (`"SAT(HPE|PED|HSE|HED|HPL|PLD|HSL|HLD)"`)
+*TODO* user input instruments position with serial number (sn) and instrument type (`"SAT(HPE|PED|HSE|HED|HPL|PLD|HSL|HLD)"`) *TODO* Should we use a single database for both application settings and project data ?
+{:/comment}

 ### Load and parse

 * Files `.txt` and `.bin` from MTE data logger.
 * Files `.txt` from HydroBall devices: NMEA log of GNSS (\$GPGGA), transducer (\$DBT), and gyrocompas (\$PTNTHPR).
 * Files `.raw` from SatView.